qualisys/QTM-Connect-For-Unity/README.md

 A complete custom package that can be imported into Unity is available [here](http://www.qualisys.com/download/Qualisys-Real-Time-Streaming.unitypackage).

 ### Example on how to use
-1. Start QTM and start streaming realtime (either realtime from camera system or from measurement file).
+1. Start QTM and start streaming real-time (either real-time from camera system or from measurement file).
 2. Create new project.
 3. Import Package -> Custom Package...
 4. Show the QTM Streaming window using the menu option Window->Qualisys->RTClient.